Home Schooling is covered in Section 7 of the Education Act 1996. It states that:

 You may consider electively home educating your child if you feel that their school setting is not meeting their needs, if you cannot secure your preferred provision for them, or if they are being bullied.

 Parents don't have to request permission to home educate, but if your child is in school you need to write to the head of the school and ask them take your child's name off the school register.
-You should also write to the LA if your child has an EHCP to ask them to amend Section I of the Plan.
+You should also write to the Local Authority (LA) if your child has an EHCP (Education, Health, Care Plan) to ask them to amend Section I of the Plan.
 If your child is at a special school you do need permission from the LA to remove your child from school.

 Where a child has an EHC Plan and is home educated:

-OR the special educational provision in the Plan is arranged and funded by the local authority.
-In this case section I will remain blank, because there is no setting to be named (Upper Tier case of Derbyshire CC v EM and DM (SEN) UKUT 240 (AAC), para 13: a child could not ‘attend’ her home nor could her home be described as an ‘institution’.
+Or the special educational provision in the EHC Plan is arranged and funded by the LA.
+In this case, Section I will remain blank, because there is no setting to be named.
+See: (Upper Tier case of Derbyshire CC v EM and DM (SEN) UKUT 240 (AAC), para 13: a child could not ‘attend’ her home nor could her home be described as an ‘institution’.
 Accordingly, if there is no school or other institution to be attended, there is nothing to be set out in the EHC Plan under regulation 12(1)(i))

 This means that the LA have a duty to ensure the special educational provision is delivered (section 61 of the Children and Families Act 2014).
-This might include therapies such as Speech and Language wich are classed as educational provision.
+This might include therapies such as Speech and Language therapy which are classed as educational provision.

 It is extremely rare for local authorities to provide therapies or support (including SALT or OT) once a child is electively home educated, as parents are deemed to have opted out.

-In both cases the LA has a statutory duty to review the Plan every year.
+In both cases, the LA has a statutory duty to review the EHC Plan every year.

-More information on home educating, personal budgets, direct payments and EHCPs can be found by clicking here.
+More information on elective home educating, personal budgets, direct payments and EHCP's please click on the below links -